How To Windows 10 Configuration

-Windows 10 is the latest windows OS version from Microsoft.
-This is an updated and better version from previous one.
+Windows 10 is the latest Windows OS version from Microsoft.
+This is an updated and better version from the previous one.
 More features have been added and problems in the past versions have been looked after.
 So, if you also want to configure windows 10, you would ask how to configure windows 10?
-If you buy a new PC which has Windows 10 Creators Update reinstalled on it or you want to install it new, you see Out of Box Experience.
-This experience of the Out of Box Experience or OOBE is actually the first thing which asks you to perform a number of tasks before you can actually use your PC.
+If you buy a new PC that has Windows 10 Creators Update reinstalled on it or you want to install it now, you see Out of Box Experience.
+This experience of the Out of Box Experience or OOBE is actually the first thing that asks you to perform a number of tasks before you can actually use your PC.
 As part of the process, you choose your account, then connect to a wireless network if there is one, then choose a language, and adjust your privacy settings.

 You can modify your windows privacy settings in detail in this process.
 The process has been made more transparent by Microsoft for users looking to have more control over the type of information they share with the developers.

-So, if you want to perform an upgrade to windows 10 from a previous version such as windows 8 or windows 7 then you will not see new OOBE.
+So, if you want to perform an upgrade to Windows 10 from a previous version such as windows 8 or windows 7 then you will not see new OOBE.
 But if you want a fresh windows 10 setup and configuration, you are greeted by a new, simplified, tabbed interface that is easily broken into 4 categories making things easier for you.
-These 4 categories are Basic, Network, Account and services.
+These 4 categories are Basic, Network, Account, and services.
 You will be welcomed first by Microsoft’s digital assistant, Cortana.
-Cortana appears and takes voice commands and then guide you through the complete process of set up and configuration.
+Cortana appears and takes voice commands and then guide you through the complete process of setting up and configuration.

-After you set network, you arrive in Account screen.
+After you set the network, you arrive on the Account screen.
 Here you have to set up a user name through which you can sign into the computer and manage its resources.
 You get 2 methods with Windows 10 of signing in: local account and Microsoft account.
 With Windows 10 setup you only get the option to set up a Microsoft Account if you are connected to the Internet.
-If there is no internet connection, setup will default to a local account.
+If there is no internet connection, the setup will default to a local account.

-Local Account: Local account works exactly like credentials which can be used to log onto Windows 7 and windows earlier versions.
-With a local account you don’t get the modern benefits of Windows 10, such as PC Syncing, download apps ability from the Windows Store and two-factor authentication.
+Local Account: Local account works exactly like credentials that can be used to log onto Windows 7 and windows earlier versions.
+With a local account you don’t get the modern benefits of Windows 10, such as PC Syncing, download apps ability from the Windows Store, and two-factor authentication.
 You also need to set a hint in case you forget your password for a local account.

 Configure Windows 10 Network Settings

-You can follow below steps to configure network settings for windows 10:
+You can follow the below steps to configure network settings for windows 10: